tearitco/SRW-Engine-MV-Public/docs/player_manual.md

 #### Controls

-* Arrows: Select a unit, move the a different page
+* Arrows: Select a unit, move to a different page
 * Z/Cross: View the details of a unit
 * X/Circle: Return to the main menu
 * Page up/L1: Change the current sorted field